-How To Freeze Mashed Potatoes Now For Thanksgiving
+How to Freeze Mashed Potatoes

-For the last four or five years I’ve cooked almost everything (except the turkey) in advance and stored it in the freezer.
+For the last four or five years, I’ve cooked almost everything (except the turkey) in advance and stored it in the freezer.

-Usually you can’t freeze potatoes.
-They get grainy and gross.
+Usually, you can’t freeze potatoes whether they are raw potatoes or cooked and mashed in a standard recipe.
+They get grainy and gross since freezing can change the texture of the unprotected potato molecules.
 The trick to freezable mashed potatoes is to coat every molecule of potato in luscious, full-fat dairy.
+I imagine the dairy duo of butter and sour cream blanketing and protecting the fragile starches.

 Since this recipe is for Thanksgiving, forget about the calorie count.
 Also, if you are going to freeze this, ALL DAIRY MUST BE FULL FAT.

 I said full fat.
 Think of it as insulation.
+For the potatoes, not you.

-FREEZE-AHEAD MASHED POTATOES
+FREEZE-AHEAD MASHED POTATO RECIPE

 serves 12